biogeochemistry/MyLake_Lake-227/README.md

 # MyLake Lake 227
-Updated version of MyLake with sediment module and continuous reaction network applied to lake Vansjø
+Updated version of MyLake with sediment module and continuous reaction network applied to Lake 227